phaserjs/custom-build/README.md

 As we can see, lots of modules include the entire Array Utils package.
 This isn't a bad thing in itself, because it's a pretty compact and widely used area of the API, but this exploration process did highlight a lot to me.
 If you look at the Game module you'll see it pulls in plenty of things.
 The Texture Manager, the Sound Manager, the Animation Manager.
 All the things it expects to need in order to operate.
 Yet, the Sound Manager is entirely optional - we could easily hide that behind a custom build flag and it'd stop including 140 KB worth of un-minified source, because if you're literally not using it, why even bother to have it in the API?
 The same can be said for a number of other systems, such as the Animation Manager.
 The Device module could be made into a much more compact version that only includes checks that Phaser needs to boot-up, too.

 In short, I'm quite happy that it's really easy to create a significantly smaller version of Phaser 3 with very little effort on your part.
 Use the custom build template and smash away parts of the API you don't need and get your games even leaner.
 This is especially important for Facebook Instant Games, where time-to-play needs to be as tiny as possible.
-Reducing your build from several hundred KB down to 70 KB certainly gets you a lot further along that path.
+Reducing your build from nearly 1 MB down to a few hundred KB certainly gets you a lot further along that path.